 - Bake until golden brown, cool completely, then chill for 2 hours.

 - For your icing, whip together your lemon juice and powdered sugar and drizzle over your cooled bars.
-Let it set, and enjoy!
+Let it set, and enjoy your blueberry cream cheese bars!

-Line your 9×9 pan with parchment paper.
-I love making dessert bars — they’re so easy!
+I love making dessert bars -- they're so easy!
 But they became even easier once I started lining my pan with parchment paper.
-This quick step works on brownies, cheesecake bars, snack cakes, and anything else that you make in a square or rectangular pan.
-Just cut a long strip of parchment paper that covers the whole bottom but hangs over the sides and place it in your 9×9 pan before filling it.
+This quick step works on brownies, these blueberry cream cheese bars, snack cakes, and anything else that you make in a square or rectangular pan.
+Just cut a long strip of parchment paper that covers the whole bottom but hangs over the sides and place it in your 9x9 pan before filling it.
 The parchment will keep the bars from sticking to the bottom of the pan, and the pieces hanging over the side help you to remove the cooled bars all at once!
 This helps you to cut and serve your dessert bars easily and neatly!
-It’s truly a game-changer!
+It's truly a game-changer!

-Storing/Freezing.
-To store these bars, place them in the fridge in an airtight container for up to 3 days.
+To store your bars, place them in the fridge in an airtight container for up to 3 days.
 These bars also freeze very well!
-Just allow the cut bars to freeze uncovered until solid, and then wrap in foil and place in a freezer bag.
-These bar can freeze for up to 3 months.
+Just allow the cut bars to freeze uncovered until solid, and then wrap in foil and place in a freezer bag for up to 3 months.

 Equipment you may need